TomasDuro/pocketTracker/README.md

-# SelfieDrone
+# Pocket Tracker

-This repository contains the code used and developed during the master thesis entitled: "Tracking and Following a Moving Person Onboard a Pocket Drone”.
+This repository contains code used and developed during the master thesis entitled: "Tracking and Following a Moving Person Onboard a Pocket Drone”.

 Used operative system: Ubuntu 14.04.5 LTS